 You might discover a new hobby to escape the work-related stress that we carry the whole week.
 Don’t be surprised that you are feeling a bit fitter than 4 months ago.

-All the drills you involved with your kid in the backyard has benefited you as well.
+All the drills you involved with your kid in the backyard have benefited you as well.
 If you cared about your kid then soccer will definitely be the glue that further bonds you together.

 You got to spend more time with him in the backyard, the road trip to and from the training, and cheering him on the field.